ibm-cloud-docs/vpc/vni-updating.md

 # Updating a virtual network interface
 {: #vni-updating}

-If you need to make changes to a virtual network interface, you can update it by using the console, CLI, API, or Terraform.
+If you need to change attributes of a virtual network interface, you can update it by using the console, CLI, API, or Terraform.
+You can change its name, allow or disallow IP spoofing, enable or disable Auto-deletion, Infrastructure NAT, and protocol state filtering.
 {: shortdesc}

 ## Updating a virtual network interface in the console